• Skip to primary navigation

 2. Dog fights never happen "all of the sudden"

-There has likely been tension between your two dogs for some amount of time.
+There has almost certainly been tension between your two dogs for some amount of time before a fight breaks out.
 Dogs do not use leashes, collars, or vocalizations to communicate with each other.
 They use body language, space and micro movements that the average person doesn't usually notice.

 This can be anything from the dog going from panting to a closed mouth, a weight shift from the left to the right, a dog turning their hip, or the corners of their mouth shifting forward 1/8".